Weed Legal States in 2023

 Despite its controversial nature, many are beginning to see the benefits to marijuana use.
 Some potential advantages to be gained from responsible marijuana use are listed below:

-The Financial Advantage in Weed Legal States:
+The Financial Advantage in the Weed Legal States:

 Aside from the potential health benefits, there are financial ramifications as well to legalized marijuana use.
 A Coresight Research study estimated the value of the legalized marijuana market at approximately $64 billion, nearly tripling over the past 3 years as legalization efforts continually intensify.
-Some lawmakers view marijuana legalization as an untapped goldmine, and wish to see a legalized marijuana market with all tax revenue going directly towards addiction education, prevention, and treatment efforts.
+Some lawmakers view marijuana legalization as an untapped goldmine and wish to see a legalized marijuana market with all tax revenue going directly towards addiction education, prevention, and treatment efforts.

 It’s important to remember though, that marijuana use for medical purposes is still a topic of heavy debate and research.
 Marijuana remains an addictive substance, and inappropriate use can lead to destructive habits or even addiction.